 HOFFMAN: A few years later, before the company went public, they hired each other again.

 BHUSRI: At that time he was CEO and I was president, and his point of view was, well you’re going to take the lead taking the company public and ultimately running the company so you should be CEO and I’ll become chairman.
-And I said well no Dave you’re the legendary CEO of PeopleSoft, so you should be CEO.
+And I said well no Dave you’re the legendary CEO of PeopleSoft, … so you should be CEO.
 And we went back and forth and back and forth.
-We came to conclusion the right answer was co-CEOs.
+We came to the conclusion that the right answer was co-CEOs.

 HOFFMAN: What Dave and Aneel understood with absolute clarity was the importance of getting those first hires right.
 Because the early hires are actually cultural co-founders.
 This early cohort will not just set the cultural norms, but also ensure that they’re self-perpetuating.
 And cultures self-perpetuate in two ways: by assimilation and by association.

 Cultures self-perpetuate by assimilation when each person who joins the company upholds the culture.
 This ensures that each person who joins in the future will absorb how people act, and what they value.